Q. HOW MUCH DOES IT COST TO FINISH A BASEMENT?

 We offer discounts when neighbors (same neighborhood) are willing to have their basements finished simultaneously.
 The biggest way to keep cost down is to leave a generous portion of your basement unfinished.
 It’s tempting to sometimes double your living space, but you could probably meet your expansion needs without breaking the bank.
 Adding interior walls, bars, and plumbing increases the labor immensely, and this is where most of your money goes.
 Keep a lid on customization.
 Be creative with furnishings and decorations so that you can achieve division within a large space.
-Drapery, screens, tall plants and creative furniture placement all cost less than building walls, that require additional lighting, heating, ventilation, electric, etc.
+Drapery, screens, tall plants and creative furniture placement all cost less than building walls, that require additional lighting, heating, ventilation, sprinkler mods, electric, etc.

 Q. Shouldn’t I install a drop ceiling in case I need to access my ducts, wires, or pipes?

 Only if you prefer the look of a drop ceiling over drywall.
 There is no evidence to show that the mechanicals within your basement ceiling fail more often than those running throughout the rest of your home; therefore, we do not recommend installing a drop ceiling.
 A skilled tradesman can easily access the pipes, wires, and ducts within every ceiling and wall throughout your home, and simply repair the drywall afterwards.
 Don’t cheapen your basement with an unmatching and unattractive material choice based on an unfounded fear; it really affects the overall look and level of the basement finish.

 Q. How do you hide HVAC ductwork, drain pipes, wiring, etc.?